 - Delayed wound healing

-- Fluid accumulation beneath the skin (seroma)
+- Fluid buildup beneath the skin, called seroma

 - Urinary problems, such as incontinence

-- Pelvic floor dysfunction
+- Pelvic floor problems

 - Permanent scarring

-- Loss of sexual pleasure and functioning
+- Loss of sexual pleasure or function

-- Worsening of an underlying behavioral health problem
+- Worsening of a behavioral health problem

 How you prepare